William Bradford Reynolds

-William Bradford Reynolds (June 21 or July 21, 1942 – September 14, 2019) was an American attorney who served as the United States Assistant Attorney General for the Civil Rights Division from 1981 to 1988.
+William Bradford Reynolds (July 21, 1942 – September 14, 2019) was an American attorney who served as the United States Assistant Attorney General for the Civil Rights Division from 1981 to 1988.

-Reynolds was senior counsel in BakerBotts Antitrust and Competition division.
+Reynolds was senior counsel in the Baker Botts Antitrust and Competition division.

-Education
+Early life and education

+Reynolds was born in Bridgeport, Connecticut to William Glasgow Reynolds, a patent lawyer for E.I. du Pont de Nemours & Company and Nancy Bradford du Pont.

-Reynolds graduated with a LL.B. from Vanderbilt University Law School in 1967, where he was Order of the Coif and editor-in-chief of the Vanderbilt Law Review.
+He attended Phillips Academy in Andover, Massachusetts before attending Yale University, where he graduated with a bachelor's degree in 1964.
+Reynolds then attended and graduated with a LL.B. from Vanderbilt University Law School in 1967, where he was Order of the Coif and editor-in-chief of the Vanderbilt Law Review.
 In 1964, he received a B.A. from Yale University.

+He worked as an associate at the law firm Sullivan & Cromwell in New York before taking on an assistant job in 1970 to Solicitor General Erwin N. Griswold in Washington.
+Three years later, he joined the law firm of Shaw, Pittman, Potts & Trowbridge, where he worked prior to his appointment to the Reagan Administration.